katarinajuliana/Venuegram/README.md

 ====

 A web app that shows Instagram posts for given Foursquare venues selected by the user on a Google Map.
+Built in 2 days.

 **Technologies used:**
 • Ruby 2